Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 ### Homology models of SARS-CoV-2 S protein

 In the [homology tutorial](tutorial_homology), we used SWISS-MODEL and Robetta to predict the structure of the SARS-CoV-2 spike protein, and we used GalaxyWeb to predict the structure of this protein's receptor binding domain (RBD).
 In addition to our predicted models, we will also assess five predicted models of the full SARS-CoV-2 spike protein released early in the COVID-19 pandemic by <a href="https://boinc.bakerlab.org/" target="_blank">Rosetta@Home</a> and published to the Seattle Structural Genomics Center for Infectious Disease (SSGCID).

 Because the work needed to generate these models was distributed over many users' machines, comparing the RMSD scores obtained by the Rosetta@Home models against our own may provide insights on the effect of computational power on the accuracy of predictions.
 The SSGCID models can be found <a href="https://www.ssgcid.org/cttdb/molecularmodel_list/?target__icontains=BewuA" target="_blank">here</a>.

 #### GalaxyWEB

-First, we consider the <a href="http://galaxy.seoklab.org/" target="_blank">GalaxyWEB</a> models that we produced of the spike protein RBD.
-We compared these models to the validated SARS-CoV-2 RBD (PDB entry: <a href="https://www.rcsb.org/structure/6LZG" target="_blank">6lzg</a>).
+First, we consider the five <a href="http://galaxy.seoklab.org/" target="_blank">GalaxyWEB</a> models produced for the spike protein RBD.
+The following table shows the RMSD between each of these models and the validated SARS-CoV-2 RBD (PDB entry: <a href="https://www.rcsb.org/structure/6LZG" target="_blank">6lzg</a>).

 | GalaxyWEB | RMSD |
 |:--------|:-----|